 Mediators are trained officers, who will listen to all parties involved in a dispute and will remain neutral.
 It is not their job to suggest solutions or dispute the facts.

 - The service is free and is provided by trained mediators

 - It allows people in dispute to get a clearer idea of what the problem is

 - It is impartial - Mediators do not take sides

 - It offers the chance for neighbours to stay on good terms with each other

 The Scottish Community Mediation Centre Accreditation Scheme

 The Scottish Community Mediation Network (SCMN) believes it is essential that all services and mediators delivering community mediation in Scotland operate at an appropriate level of competence.
-Inverclyde Council Community Mediation is an SCMN Accredited Service with 3 individual mediators achieving mediator accreditation.
+Inverclyde Council Community Mediation Service is an SCMN Accredited Service.

 How can I contact the Service?